-Code Meaning Suggested Cause/Action 9-61 The machine sent Check the paper feed path and printer for errors (if PIN/DCN because the substitute reception has occurred). memory filled up, even Make room in the memory, then ask the other end to though the mechanism resend the message. was not defective Change the FCU.
+Code Meaning Suggested Cause/Action 9-61 The machine sent PIN/DCN because the memory filled up, even though the mechanism was not defective Check the paper feed path and printer for errors (if substitute reception has occurred).
+Make room in the memory, then ask the other end to resend the message.
+Change the FCU.